 - Impulsive or risk-taking behavior

 - History of traumatic events, such as experiencing a car accident or being a victim of abuse, which can be helped by professionals such as Florida DUI lawyers at Leppard Law

 - Low self-esteem or feelings of social rejection

-If teens become involved in substance use, the effects can be severe, permanent and damaging to themselves and those around them.
+If teens become involved in drug and substance use, the effects can be severe, permanent and damaging to themselves and those around them.

 Negative consequences of drug and substance use in teens include: